Arm Cortex-M Developer Guide

 Static MPU regions

 Additional static MPU regions may be programmed once during system boot.
-These regions are required to enable certain features
+These regions are required to enable certain features.
+See Caching Basics for more details.

 The boundaries of these static MPU regions are derived from symbols exposed by the linker, in include/linker/linker-defs.h.